-Based on this initial evaluation:

-• I find that the proposed project COULD NOT have a significant effect on the environment and a NEGATIVE DECLARATION will be prepared.
+Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance Dete ermination Based on this initial evaluation: • I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
 I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions to the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment, and are ENVIRONMENTAL IMPACT REPORT is required.
+A MITIGATED NEGATIVE DECLARATION will be prepared. □ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
 I find that the proposed project MAY have a "potentially significant impact" or "less than significant with mitigation incorporated" impact on the environment, but at least one effect (1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-I find that although the proposed project could have a sign environment, because all potential significant effects (a) h in an earlier EIR or NEGATIVE DECLARATION pursuant to a have been avoided or mitigated pursuant to that earlier EI including revisions or mitigation measures that are impose nothing further is required. ave been analyzed adequately pplicable standards, and (b) R or NEGATIVE DECLARATION,
+environment, because all potential significant effects (a) have been analyzed adequation in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARAT including revisions or mitigation measures that are imposed upon the proposed projinothing further is required.

 Signa ature Date

-Printed Name Title
+Print ted Name Title